Campfire Grill at Massanutten Resort

 “You kind of have to play with it a little,” he says when talking about deciding on everything from menu items, to décor, to overall theme. “ He accredits this as a positive though, stating “There’s definitely a little more flexibility [than your average restaurant].
 The great thing about that is that it doesn’t become humdrum.”

-If you were to describe the Campfire Grill with just 3 words, what would they be and why?
+How would you describe the Campfire Grill with just 3 words?

 “The first word that came to me was comfortable.
 It’s a comfortable atmosphere.
 It’s outdoorsy and that’s what we’re all about, you know?
 Massanutten is out here in the middle of the woods on 6,000 acres of land; lots of wildlife and things like that.
 So it’s in that theme of the outdoors world.
 We wanted to bring the camping indoors!”